yliaho/zig-sdl3/README.md

 Doing so can also help potentially decouple parts of SDL3 from libc.

 ### Tests
-Tests are embedded directly into the `bindings.yaml` file to be put in their destination subsystem.
+Tests are embedded directly into the YAML files to be put in their destination subsystem.
 Tests for the library can be ran by running `zig build test`.

 ## Features